AI-Phil/KineticConstructs/README.md

 ### Iteration 4: Simplify with Langflow!

-In this iteration, we evolve our search by abstracting the initial candidate generation (product SKUs) to a Langflow flow.
-Instead of Langflow returning full product details, it will provide a list of relevant Stock Keeping Units (SKUs) based on the user's natural language query.
-Our Node.js application (`server_4.js`) will then take these SKUs, combine them with any active sidebar filters (category, tags), and query Astra DB for the final product details.
-This approach leverages Langflow for sophisticated query understanding and SKU retrieval, while `server_4.js` handles the final data fetching and filtering.
+In this iteration, we evolve our search by leveraging the power of large language models (LLM) to determine the search query, and to tailor the results to the user's requirements.
+This simplification allows us to add a chatbot to our original `server.js` application by enabling a chat widget that has been hidden in plain sight all along.

 **How it Works:**

-- The user enters a query in the web app.
+- The user asks the Product Assistant chatbot for a product recommendation.
-- The query is sent to Langflow, where the imported flow (from `flows/Product Catalog Hybrid Search - server_4.js.json`) processes it as follows:
+- The query is sent to Langflow, where an Agentic flow (`flows/Product Recommender.json`):
   - **Chat Input** receives the query.
+  - **Agent** determines to use a tool to help complete the query
+    - **Product Catalog Search** is tool that is implemented as another flow (`flows/Product Catalog Hybrid Search`) described below
+    - Receives results from the search and determines what products best match the user's query
+    - Outputs results in HTML format
+  - **Chat Output** returns the agent's output to the user
+- The search itself is executed by the **Product Catalog Hybrid Search** flow, which:
+  - **Chat Input** receives the query.
+  - **Structured Output** uses a LLM to convert that query into a "question" (`$vectorize`) and "keywords (`$lexical`) hybrid search
-  - **Prompt** provides context and instructions for the LLM to act as a query planner.
+    - **Prompt** is used by the Structured Output component, providing context and instructions for the LLM to do this conversion
-  - **OpenAI** (GPT-4o) generates a structured search plan.
-  - **Structured Output** ensures the LLM output is in a consistent, structured format.
-  - **Parser** nodes extract the semantic and keyword components from the plan.
+  - Two **Parser** components extract the specific semantic and keyword elements of the structured data output by the Structured Output component
   - **Astra DB** receives the search plan and acts as a hybrid search component, retrieving relevant products from the `products` collection using both semantic and lexical criteria.
-  - **Parser** formats the search results as a list of SKUs, each line as `Text: {sku}`.
+  - Another **Parser** component converts the `product` JSON documents into a string
-  - **Chat Output** returns the formatted SKUs as a newline-separated string.
+  - **Chat Output** sends this string back to the caller
-- The Node.js server (`server_4.js`) receives the SKUs, combines them with any sidebar filters (category, tags), and queries Astra DB for the final product details.
-- The UI displays the filtered product results.

 **Key Points:**
 - The Langflow flow is imported (not built from scratch) and must have your Astra DB credentials inserted.